 ABGERO Maintenance of Certification

-The American Board of Geropsychology (ABGERO) will initiate its Maintenance of Certification (MOC) program on January 1, 2015.
+The American Board of Geropsychology (ABGERO) initiated its Maintenance of Certification (MOC) program on January 1, 2015.
 In accordance with ABPP policy, participation in the MOC process is required of all ABGERO specialists awarded board certification on or after January 1, 2015.
 Specialists who completed board certification prior to that date may opt in to the process but are not required by ABPP to do so.

 The ABGERO Board of Directors strongly encourages all geropsychologists to participate in the MOC process regardless of certification date, as doing so represents a strong, unified academy of board certified specialists, sets a clear leadership example for trainees and colleagues entering the board certification process, and supports ABPP in its role of setting and maintaining standards of competence and excellence.

 The model for MOC proposed by ABPP and supported by ABGERO asserts that competence is established at the time of initial board certification and can be continuously updated through lifelong learning, ongoing participation in professional activities, and self-evaluation related to core competencies.
-MOC does *not* require re-examination or any type of formal test.
+MOC does *not* require re- examination or any type of formal test.
 Rather, credentialed specialists engage in a process of periodic self-evaluation by documenting once each decade the professional activities that have served to maintain competence in Geropsychology.

 ABPP/ABGERO MAINTENANCE OF CERTIFICATION (MOC)